|

 ii.
 The

-LSS CSS shall set a 14-day task from the date of the letter to follow up.
+LSS CSS will set a 14-day task from the date of the letter to follow up.

-employer does not submit the required signature, the LSS CSS shall disapprove
+does not submit the required signature, the LSS CSS will disapprove the

 c.
 If